LazoCoder/Pokemon-Terminal/README.md

 - Thanks to [@BnMcG](https://github.com/BnMcG) for the region specific randomize function.
 - Thanks to [@samosaara](https://github.com/samosaara) for the Linux (GNOME and Terminology) port.
 - Thanks to [@charlesmilette](https://github.com/charlesmilette) for maintaining the AUR package.
+- Thanks to [@therealklanni](https://github.com/therealklanni) for adding the project to npm.